 We found 5 neurologists who accept Blue Shield of California HMO near Eureka, CA.

-Dr. Thomas Krenek's specialty is neurology (brain & spinal cord disease).
-He takes several insurance carriers, including Blue Shield, Anthem, and Blue Cross/Blue Shield.
-He attended medical school at the University of California, San Francisco (UCSF), School of Medicine.
+Dr. Thomas Krenek's area of specialization is neurology (brain & spinal cord disease).
+He is a graduate of the University of California, San Francisco (UCSF), School of Medicine.
+Dr. Krenek honors Blue Shield, Anthem, Blue Cross/Blue Shield, and more.

-Dr. John Gambin specializes in neurology (brain & spinal cord disease) and sleep medicine and practices in Eureka, CA. Patient reviews placed Dr. Gambin at an average of 3.5 stars out of 5.
-He honors Blue Shield, Blue Cross/Blue Shield, and Medicare insurance.
-He studied medicine at the University of California, Irvine, School of Medicine.
+Dr. John Gambin practices neurology (brain & spinal cord disease) and sleep medicine.
+He is rated 3.5 stars out of 5 by his patients.
+He is in-network for Blue Shield, Blue Cross/Blue Shield, and Medicare insurance.
+Dr. Gambin is a graduate of the University of California, Irvine, School of Medicine.

 Conditions / Treatments